rpareixx/esphome_test/static/index.md

 # About

-First ESPhome Test with CI build pipeline
+First ESPhome Test with CI build pipeline.

 # Installation